01-edu/public/subjects/gcd.en.md

 The program displays their greatest common divisor followed by a newline (`'\n'`).

-If the number of parameters is different from 2, the program displays a newline.
+If the number of parameters is different from 2, the program displays nothing.

 All arguments tested will be positive `int` values.